Mosunmolaganiyu/LITA_Class_Documentation/README.md

 ---
 In the initial phase of the Data Cleaning and preparations, we perform the following actions;

   1. Data loading and Inspection
   2. Handling missing variables
   3. Data Cleaning and formatting

 ### Expploratory Data Analysis
 ---
 This involved the exploring of the Data to answer some questions about the Data such as;

   - What is the overall sales trend
   - Which product are top sellers
   - What are the products on peak sales

+### Data Analysis